MaleehahA02/Cpp_CS330/README.md

 ### Installation on MacOS
 I used Visual Studio Code as my programming environment, but other environments that are good to run C++ in are Code::Blocks and Eclipse.

 To install Visual Studio Code, use https://code.visualstudio.com/download and download the one for your operating system.
+My operating system is MacOS.

 To run C++ on VSCode (Visual Studio Code) you will need to install a few extensions.
 Install the C/C++ and C/C++ Extension Pack by Microsoft.